 YOU want to be healthier.
 YOU want to feel good about yourself.
 YOU want to live longer.
 Don’t set yourself up with the expectation that you must kill yourself to make all that happen.
 You don’t.
 Health and fitness are relative to many things, and everyone will have a different path to achieve what they seek.

 We should pay homage to the idea that losing too much weight or gaining too much too fast would be unhealthy.
 Additionally, our immune system suffers when we work out too hard or not at all.
 So look at the long-term and focus on the time of each session instead.
 This will allow you the opportunity to get started, pace yourself, and find your long-term groove.

 It can be tempting to look at the individual calories, individual sets, weight lost or gained, or the miles logged.
 However, doing so can set up a dangerous pattern of over-exercise, or it can even discourage some from getting started.
 So let’s not do that.
 Instead, look at the overall goal and focus on time.

 All Things in Moderation

 Don’t burn yourself out!
-As I alluded to, pushing yourself is a good thing, but pushing yourself too hard is simply not.
+As I alluded, pushing yourself is good, but pushing yourself too hard is not.
 For example, an hour-long sprint is unreasonable and would be rather difficult for most.
 Furthermore, trying to do so might create more problems than positive results.

 Such strain on your body would also be a drag on your immune system.
 And if you’re sick, you will likely not work out anyway, which may result in you not achieving your goals.
 Instead, focus on moderation.
-Moderate exercise is not only easier to duplicate and track, but it will result in better outcomes than a few minutes of extreme intensity.
+Moderate exercise is easier to duplicate and track and will result in better outcomes than a few minutes of extreme intensity.